- As of October 22, Governor Hogan has announced a new $250 million relief package for businesses throughout Maryland.

-- Additional funding has been allocated to the COVID-19 Emergency Relief Grant Fund and will become available on July 20.
-We are not accepting new applications and will continue to distribute funds for our loan and grant programs on a first-come, first-served basis based on the applications already received.
+- Additional funding has been allocated to the COVID-19 Emergency Relief Grant Fund.
+We are not accepting new grant applications and will continue to distribute funds on a first-come, first-served basis based on the applications we have already received.
 Please visit our FAQs for more information on disbursement.
-Applications for our Emergency Manufacturing Fund are also being reviewed at this time.

 - If you have questions or concerns about these funds, please email firstname.lastname@example.org.